Plus…fun with grain mills!Jump to Recipe

 After Teffleanor started bubbling away and looked like she’d stick around for the long haul, I decided to finish grinding all of my teff for hungry Teffleanor’s feedings.
 To do that, I plugged in my electric grain mill.

-For several years, I had coveted a wood-encased electric grain mill but couldn’t bring myself to buy one new—the KoMo grain mill I had my eye on costs about $800.
+For several years, I had coveted a wood-encased electric grain mill but couldn’t bring myself to buy one new.
+I don’t like buying more stuff, plus the KoMo grain mill I had my eye on costs about $800.
 Then one day, my neighbor gave me hers.
 She had baked bread when her kids were young—they now have kids of their own—and had stopped eating bread altogether so she no longer needed the beautiful, sturdy and well-made mill.

 If I’ve convinced you to grind your own flour, you may find a secondhand grain mill through your Buy Nothing Group, Facebook Marketplace, Nextdoor, Craigslist, at a thrift shop and so on.
 Like other niche appliances, grain mills can easily go unused and collect dust—and not the flour dust that electric mills send billowing out in clouds.